pavel-bc/bitcoin-voice-assistant/examples/stock_lookup_custom_a2a/GETTING_STARTED.md

 # Getting Started

-This guide provides detailed instructions on how to set up, run, and test the various components of Project Horizon.
+This guide provides detailed instructions on how to set up, run, and test the various components of this specific Project Horizon example: the Synchronous Stock Lookup.

 ## 1. Running and Testing the Stock MCP Server